Frank-Mayer/yab/README.md

 selene [configs ...] -- [args ...]
 ```

+A config is a lua file inside the config directory.

-The following folders are searched for configs:
+The following directories are used as configs (first found wins)

 1. `./.selene/`
 1. `$XDG_CONFIG_HOME/selene/`